NFL Saga: The Untold Stories From Devonta Freeman’s $41 Million Contract With Atlanta Falcons

 A post shared by v8_splashh (@devontafreeman) on

-Furthermore, Freeman never forgets about his humble background in Miami and how he managed to stay focus on his goal.
-He founded Devonta Freeman Foundation to help children finding their path in sports.
+Furthermore, Freeman never forgets about his humble background in Miami and how he managed to stay focused on his goal.
+He founded the Devonta Freeman Foundation to help children finding their path in sports.
 Last month, the foundation held its third annual Youth Camp at Charles Hadley Park, Miami.
 The Youth Camp was held for free as one of the outreach mission of the Devonta Freeman Foundation.

-[Featured Image by Eric Gay/AP Photos]
+[Featured Image by Eric Gay/AP Images]